Sciospec/Examples/Python/LCR-1/README.md

 # LCR-1 Measurement Interface

 This Python project presents two example scripts to configure and perform a measurement with a **Sciospec LCR-1** using a USB virtual COM port.
-The recorded measurement data are printed into the console.
+The recorded measurement data are printed into the console as well as in a ".csv"-file.

 ### Features